Success in showbusiness, at least according to cynics and more than a few out-of-work actors, does not depend on talent alone. Or possibly at all.

 And now there’s some solid mathematics to back the contention up.
 Researchers Oliver Williams, Lucas Lacasa and Vito Lacora, all of the Queen Mary University of London in the UK, applied machine-learning analysis to the careers of more than two million performers detailed on the International Movie Database (IMDb) and came to several dispiriting conclusions.

-In a paper published in the journal Nature Communications, they report that the vast majority of actors don’t get much work, successful actors tend to become more successful (at least for a while), and the chances that the best years of any actor’s career are already in the past are very high indeed.
+In a paper published in the journal Nature Communications, they report that the vast majority of actors don’t get much work, actors who find success tend to become more successful (at least for a while), and the chances that the best years of any actor’s career are already in the past are very high indeed.

 “We show that the dynamics of job assignment is well described by a ‘rich-get-richer’ mechanism and we find that, while the percentage of a career spent active is unpredictable, such activity is clustered,” they write.